-No Councillor or Council officer shall either directly or indirectly solicit or accept gifts or presents from any supplier, provider or contractor, or any other member of the public, involved with any matter connected with the procurement of goods, services or works.
+No Councillor or member of Council staff shall either directly or indirectly solicit or accept gifts or presents from any supplier, provider or contractor, or any other member of the public, involved with any matter connected with the procurement of goods, services or works.
 The Councillor Gifts Policy and Staff Gift Policy also apply.

-2.7 Confidentiality
+2.1.7 DISCLOSURE OF INFORMATION

-Information received by the Council concerning requests for quotation or tenders must not be disclosed to other parties and securely stored.
+Commercial in Confidence information received by the Council must not be disclosed and is to be stored in a secure location.